Outlier detection in default logics: the tractability/intractability frontier: Preliminaries

-In particular, the complexity of the \textit{Outlier Recognition} and the \textit{Outlier-Witness Recognition} problems has been studied in \cite{ABP08} for general and disjunction-free (DF) default theories and in \cite{ABP10} for normal unary (NU) and dual normal unary (DNU) default theories.
-The results there pointed out that the general problem of recognizing an outlier set is always intractable (see Theorem 4.3 in \cite{ABP08} and Theorem 3.6 in \cite{ABP10}).
-As for recognizing an outlier together with its witness, this problem is intractable for general and disjunction-free default theories (see Theorem 4.6 in \cite{ABP08}), but can be solved in polynomial time if either NU or DNU default theories are considered.
-Regarding the latter result, it is interesting to note that, while for both NU and DNU default theories the entailment of a literal can be decided in polynomial time, deciding the entailment in DF default theories is intractable.
+In particular, the complexity of outlier detection tasks has been studied in \citep{ABP08} for general and disjunction-free (DF) default theories and in \citep{ABP10} for (dual) normal unary default theories.
+The results reported in the cited papers pointed out that the general problem of recognizing an outlier set is always intractable (Theorem 4.3 in \citep{ABP08} and Theorem 3.6 in \citep{ABP10}).
+As for recognizing an outlier together with its witness, this problem is intractable for general and disjunction-free default theories (Theorem 4.6 in \citep{ABP08}), but can be solved in polynomial time if NU (as well as DNU) default theories are considered \citep{ABP10}.
+Regarding the latter result, it is worth recalling that, while for both NU and DNU default theories the entailment of a literal can be decided in polynomial time, deciding the entailment in DF default theories is intractable \citep{KaSe91}.

-Motivated by the intractability of the general \textit{Outlier Recognition} problem on all classes of default theories considered so far, in this paper we take some further steps in analyzing the complexity of outlier detection problems in default logics in order to try to chart the associated tractability frontier.
-To this end, in the next sections we consider further subsets of the classes already mentioned, referred to as \textit{Acyclic Normal Unary} and \textit{Acyclic Dual Normal Unary} theories, and a specific kind of outlier, which we will call \textit{Strong Outliers}.
-Loosely speaking, the latter are characterized by a stronger relationship with their witness set than in the general case.
-The following Subsection \ref{sect:plan_results} serves as an overview of main results of our complexity analysis.